kerrymcgowan/pmex_regulatory_mechanisms/01_csRNA_analyses.md

 fisher.test(table, alternative = "two.sided")
 ```

-Intersect the list of significant peaks with C. Passow's BLAST results for DAVID analyses.
+Intersect the list of significant peaks with Blast annotations.
 ```{r}
 anno_sig_eco <- merge(x = sig_eco, y = pmex_anno, by.x = "Gene_Name", by.y = "gene.name", all.x = TRUE)
 # Split Subject.sequence.ID to only contain the name of the human ortholog